bdrsolutionsllc/anf-core/README.md

 `npm i -g anf-core` to install using your existing NodeJS environment.

 `anf schema postgres` to emit a schema for PostgreSQL.
-`anf schema parquet` to emit empty Parquet files.
+`anf schema parquet` (not yet implemented) to emit empty Parquet files.

 ## Development